walterhiggins/ScriptCraft/docs/API-Reference.md

 [issue69]: https://github.com/walterhiggins/ScriptCraft/issues/69

-## Require - Node.js-style module loading in ScriptCraft
+## require - Node.js-style module loading in ScriptCraft

 Node.js is a server-side javascript environment with an excellent module loading system based on CommonJS.
 Modules in Node.js are really